Claire Falkenstein: Wire and Venetian Glass Sculptures

-While in Europe, she received several large-scale commissions, such as the railing of the Galleria Spazio, Rome (1958), or the gates of the Palazzo Venier de Leoni, which now houses the Peggy Guggenheim Collection, Venice (1961).
+While in Europe, she received several large-scale commissions, such as the railing of the Galleria Spazio, Rome (1958), or the Palazzo Venier de Leoni gates, which now houses the Peggy Guggenheim Collection, Venice (1961).

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!